William F. Lewis

-William Fisher Lewis (15 May 1902 - 6 September 1964) was an Episcopal prelate who served as Bishop of Nevada from 1942 to 1959 and Bishop of Olympia from 1960 to 1964.
+William Fisher Lewis (May 15, 1902 - September 6, 1964) was an Episcopal prelate who served as Bishop of Nevada from 1942 to 1959 and Bishop of Olympia from 1960 to 1964.

 Education

 Lewis was born on May 15, 1902, in Elmsford, New York, the son of the Reverend Charles Smith Lewis and Ethel Lynde Digbee Oliver.
 He was educated at St Luke's school in Wayne, Pennsylvania.
 He graduated from Harvard University in 1923 with a Bachelor of Arts.
 Later he attended the General Theological Seminary from where he graduated in 1926.

 Ordination

-Lewis was ordain deacon in April 1926 and served as deacon of Pennington and Broad Street Missions in Trenton, New Jersey.
-He was ordained priest in October 1926.
+Lewis was ordain deacon on April 6, 1926 by Bishop Paul Matthews and served as deacon of Pennington and Broad Street Missions in Trenton, New Jersey.
+He was ordained priest on October 18, 1926.
 He was appointed priest-in-charge of Madison Valley Missions in Montana.
 In 1931 he became rector of St James' Church in Bozeman, Montana and in 1936 rector of St Paul's Church in Burlington, Vermont.